Choosing an ecommerce platform is not easy considering the amount of things required to run an online store. Essentially, you need:

 Shopify is generally user-friendly and stores look good on small screens.

-Shopify’s main online store plans are Basic Shopify, Shopify and Advanced Shopify.
-The extent of features depend on the chosen plan, but there’s a steep price rise between the subscriptions.
-The monthly cost is highest on a pay-monthly subscription compared to paying annually, every other year or every four years.
+The extent of features depends on the chosen ecommerce plan, but there’s a steep price rise between the subscriptions.
+The monthly cost is highest on a pay-monthly subscription compared to paying annually.

 Subscription* Annual: